-The Quantitative Pharmacology group headed by Coen van Hasselt focusses on the application of state-of-the-art quantitative pharmacological mathematical and statistical (pharmacometrics) modeling combined with systems biology modeling approaches, to characterize biomarkers for of disease and treatment response.
+The Quantitative Pharmacology group headed by Coen van Hasselt focusses on the application of state-of-the-art quantitative pharmacometrics and systems pharmacology modeling combined with translational experimental models to develop personalized treatment strategies for antibiotics and to combat antimicrobial resistance.

 Bacterial infections & antimicrobial pharmacology

 Our research is primarily focused to optimize treatment of bacterial infections using antibiotics, aiming to integrate optimal drug exposure in different patient populations, personalized immune response biomarkers, and bacterial growth kill dynamics.
 Through this integration we believe antimicrobial dose regimens can be further optimized leading to optimal efficacy and minimal resistance development.
 To these aims, we apply a tight integration between computational modeling and experimental work.